Meet Maurquez: 2023 and 2025 Scholar

 For his 2023 project, Maurquez volunteered to help other cancer survivors and families navigate the college admissions process and find scholarships.
 He started by creating a scholarship list of resources, and he’s presented to local high school students about the college admissions process.

-For his 2025 project, Maurquez plans to expand on this passion project to reach a wider audience by hosting a Zoom session in the fall of 2025 for childhood cancer families who are beginning to think about college admissions and scholarships.
+For his 2025 project, Maurquez plans to expand on this project to reach a wider audience by hosting a Zoom session in the fall of 2025 for childhood cancer families who are beginning to think about college admissions and scholarships.